SiddhiRavindra/AI-Powered-PDF-Assistant/README.md

 - Talks to API, displays notes & references.

 ### Lab 5 — Evaluation & Benchmarking

-- Quality: accuracy, completeness, citation fidelity.
+Following is documented in codelab.
 -  Performance: cached vs new generation latency; vector search latency; token costs.
+   - Compared common query retrival time for fresh and cached query , calculated it using python function predefined logic and displayed on stremlit UI.
+   - Calculated cost per query.
 -  Compare Pinecone vs ChromaDB for both quality and latency.
+Compared which vectore storage is better.

 ## ☁️ Cloud Deployment (GCP Reference)
 ### 1) Storage & Databases

 - Create GCS bucket for artifacts (raw PDF, parsed JSON, embeddings):

-    - gs://project-aurelia-<id>/fintbx/raw/

-    - .../parsed/

-    - .../embeddings/
+    - fintxb_pdf - GCP Bucket has raw data stored that is pdf
+    - fintxb_chunks - Has chunks, embedding , plain text and json format of parsed , chunked and embedded pdf.
+    - aurelia_cncept/seed_concet - Has concept pre-defined and seeded.
+    - /dag/ - stored all ython files necessary to run the DAG.

 - Cloud SQL (Postgres): create an instance + database aurelia_db and set PG_* envs.